 The TTD rate will be set at 2/3 of the AWW up to the maximum rate for the year of injury.
-Please reference chart WKC-9572-P, available from the DWD website, to view the maximum rates.
+Please reference the Maximum Wage and Rate Chart (WKC-9572-P), available from the WCD website, to view the maximum rates.

-If the claimant is part-time and self-restricts (see page 5 for more information on Self-Restricting), the TTD rate will be paid out at 100% of the restricted AWW.
+If the claimant is employed part-time and self-restricts (see page 4 for more information on Self-Restriction), the TTD rate will be 100% of the restricted AWW.